Harvesting the Benefits You Expect from Advanced Metering Infrastructure (AMI) and Smart Grid

 - Opportunities beyond these are growing but require more commitment and more resources

-- AMI-enabled asset and grid optimization products are growing but require more commitment and more resources
+- AMI-enables asset and grid optimization products are growing but require more commitment and more resources

 Are you building upon the opportunities afforded by the connected grid?